15 Spring Cleaning Mistakes That Could Make You Sick

 Anyone who’s ever cleaned a dusty bookcase or a neglected spare room knows dust makes you sneeze.
 “Dust is a common trigger for asthma and allergy symptoms,” says Jennifer Caudle, DO, a family physician and associate professor at Rowan University School of Osteopathic Medicine.
 But did you know dust can actually be toxic?
 A meta-analysis from George Washington University found unhealthy levels of chemicals in dust that can cause everything from hormone disruptions to asthma to even cancer.

 To avoid ingesting or breathing dust as much as possible, wipe up dust frequently—don’t just save hard-to-reach spots for spring cleaning—and follow a “top-down” strategy.
 “Start with ceilings and high shelving, and work your way to the floors to limit redistribution of dust and other particles to freshly cleaned surfaces,” says Samara Geller, a senior research and database analyst at Environmental Working Group (EWG).
 In addition, “look for a vacuum equipped with a HEPA filter to more effectively trap dust, allergens, and contaminants,” she says.
-Plus: These are the 18 cleaning products professional cleaners always buy.

 You’re using fragranced cleaners